discordjs/guide/guide/popular-topics/reloading-commands.md

 # Reloading Commands

-When writing your commands, you may find it tedious to restart your bot every time for testing the smallest changes, With a command handler, you can eliminate this issue and reload your commands while your bot is running.
+When writing your commands, you may find it tedious to restart your bot every time for testing the smallest changes.
+With a command handler, you can eliminate this issue and reload your commands while your bot is running.

 This section assumes you did follow the [Command Handling](/guide/creating-your-bot/command-handling.md) part.